 • Stay off social media if you're depressed.
 Facebook is crazy with political fanatics and bullies.
 Unless you belong to friendly groups who don't allow politicking, limit your interactions for good mental health.

 • Socialize with happy people.
 I once had to work with the most sour person in the world.
-She wasn’t just a glass half-empty person.
-Her glass was cracked, laced with poison, and had sharp shards.
+She wasn't just a glass half-empty person.
+Her glass was cracked, laced with poison and shards.
 You could feel her darkness.

 On the other hand, funny and good-natured people are a joy to have in your company.
 Treasure them.

 • Eat.
 Sometimes we need something specific in our diet.
-It could be chocolate, or it could be nuts.
+It could be chocolate, or it could be a comfort meal.
 Let your body tell you what it needs.

 • Get some sleep.
 I can't take naps without it interfering with my sleep, but sometimes I'll go to bed early.
 I make sure the bed has fresh linens and then I burrow under the sheets and try to fall asleep before Greg walks in.

 • Take a walk or drive someplace new.